2023-11-26 23:29:43

 Comment on this storyCommentAdd to your saved storiesSave

 “Prophet Song,” the fifth novel by Irish writer Paul Lynch, has won this year’s Booker Prize.
-“Well, there goes my hard-won anonymity,” Lynch quipped upon accepting the prize, which comes with an award of 50,000 pounds (about $63,000).
+“Well, there goes my hard-won anonymity,” Lynch quipped upon accepting the prize, which comes with an award of 50,000 pounds (regarding $63,000).

-The novel imagines Ireland descending into fascism, and follows the efforts of Eilish Stack, a scientist and mother of four, after her husband, a leader in the teachers union, gets hauled in for questioning by the secret police.
+The novel imagines Ireland descending into fascism, and follows the efforts of Eilish Stack, a scientist and mother of four, following her husband, a leader in the teachers union, gets hauled in for questioning by the secret police.
 The prose hews closely to Eilish’s perspective, and a lack of paragraph breaks and quotation marks helps to evoke a sense of claustrophobic dread.

 Lynch’s novel “captures the social and political anxieties of our current moment.
 Readers will find it soul-shattering and true, and will not soon forget its warnings,” said Esi Edugyan, the chair of this year’s judging panel for the Booker Prize.